Overview of Asthma

 Extracts with modifications that decrease allergenicity (adverse reactions) without reducing immunogenicity (effectiveness) are under investigation.

 Sublingual immunotherapy has been shown to improve allergic rhinitis symptoms (including in pediatric patients) and allergic asthma.
 While adverse reactions do occur, sublingual immunotherapy is safe enough for home administration.
 Based on limited data, sublingual therapy, at least in the short term, may be about half as effective as traditional subcutaneous injection.
-However, it has not been approved by the US Food and Drug Administration (FDA).

 Antibodies to IgE Antibody